 XML Encryption supports both types of encryption: symmetric and asymmetric.
 The symmetric encryption algorithm uses a common key for both encryption and decryption.
-The asymmetric encryption algorithm uses a key pair (public key and private key).
+On the other hand, the asymmetric encryption algorithm uses a key pair (public key and private key).
 The sender encrypts a message using the receiver's public key, and the receiver uses its private key to decrypt the encrypted message.
 Thus, in both types of encryption, only recipients who possess the shared key or the private key that matches the public key used in the encryption process can read the encrypted message after decryption.
-Different parts of the message may be encrypted with different keys or not encrypted.